We have over 10 years of experience in building neutron generators, and we are able to customize our measurement systems according to customer needs.

 Maintenance interval: 2000h of operation

 Conventionally, isotope sources have been used as neutron sources for scientific research and industrial applications.
 Typical isotope sources include Americium-Beryllium (AmBe) or Californium-252 (Ca-252).
+We apply isotope sources especially in neutron imaging applications if small size and light weight is required.

 However, isotope sources have various limitations: